 “The next competitive battleground for leading-edge companies, whether they sell to consumers or businesses, will be in creating experiences.
 We are now in an experience economy.”The Harvard Business Review

-These sales experiences can be shared in face-to-face or virtual sales meetings, displayed on large touchscreens in customer centres and marketing suites or at tradeshows or events providing the ultimate B2B omnichannel experience.
+These sales experiences can be shared in face-to-face or remote sales meetings, displayed on large touchscreens in customer centres and marketing suites or at tradeshows or events providing the ultimate B2B omnichannel experience.

 “70-80% of B2B decision makers prefer remote human interactions or digital self-serve.
 Why?
 Ease of scheduling, savings on travel expenses and (currently) safety”McKinsey, Oct 2020